-The small future parables of Assumptions We Might Make About the Postworld take place in a world very much like our own—and not—weaving what amounts to a beguiling meditation on inconsolable loss.
-In the mundane dailiness of this world, men and women of forbearance and good nature embrace world-altering anomalies of difference ---- a missing part, a troubling cough, a lack of body altogether ---- with carefree insouciance.
-While somewhere just the next story over, amorphous aliens gorge on seconds, vast schools of glittering fish appear out of nowhere for secret visitations in the night, and a tiny private tear rends an opening in the fabric of the universe itself.
-Meantime, all they ever wanted—all any of them ever wanted ---- was something they might call grace before everything disappears altogether in the postworld, when herds of unrecognizable animals inherit the earth.
+What Happened Was inaugurates a new climate change fiction series from 11:11 Press, Nothing Exists Alone.
+In what art writer Annette Leddy describes as "a weird cross between Beckett and Calvino," emissaries from the postworld report back on a place that seems a lot like ours, but not really—exactly the same, just a little bit different.
+Taken together at once, their posts amount to a whimsical meditation on inconsolable loss.
+In the mundane dailiness of this world, men and women of forbearance and good nature embrace world-altering anomalies of difference—a missing part, a troubling cough, a lack of body altogether—with carefree insouciance.
+While somewhere just the next report over, amorphous aliens gorge on seconds, vast schools of glittering fish appear out of nowhere for secret visitations in the night, and a tiny private tear rends an opening in the fabric of the universe itself.
+Meantime, all they ever wanted—all any of them ever wanted—is something they might call grace before everything disappears altogether in the postworld, when herds of unrecognizable animals inherit the earth.

 Katharine Haake's The Touch of Another Hand, was selected by Kelcey Ervick as the winner of the 2022 Wolfson Prose Prize.
 It will be published in the American Storytellers Series.